- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Restrictions on women in Saudi Arabia

-Saudi Arabian women were only granted the right to vote in 2015, and up until recently, women weren't able to drive.
+Saudi Arabian women were only granted the right to vote in 2015, and up until recently, women weren't even able to drive.
 But new legislation passed in 2018 has allowed women in Saudi Arabia to obtain a driver's licence.